Why investing could still be right for you

-MoneyPlus Features Team | July 5, 2019
+MoneyPlus Features Team | July 1, 2020

 Time to read: 6 minutes

-Taking a long-term view can also mean you don’t need to worry so much about short-term market falls, which, of course, do happen.
+It will almost certainly go down as well as up in value but taking a long-term view when investing can also mean you don’t need to worry too much about short-term market falls.

 2. Generate an income through investing

 The value of investments can go down as well as up and may be worth less than you paid in.
 Past performance is not a guide to future returns.
-If you’re looking for help with any of these things it could be worth speaking to a financial adviser.
+If you’re looking for help with any of these things it would be worth speaking to a financial adviser.
 There is likely to be a charge for this.

 *FTSE International Limited (‘FTSE’) © FTSE 2020.
 ‘FTSE®‘ is a trade mark of the London Stock Exchange Group companies and is used by FTSE International Limited under licence.